ruimpcastro/survey-form/README.md

-This project is m second one from the freeCodeCamp.org website.
+This project is my second one from the freeCodeCamp.org website.

 I'll be using it to exercise some HTML and CSS and learn with it.